rusigeorgiev/WebdriverIO_exercise/README.md

 Future work:
 1) Implement the structure of the framework - navigation, assertions, connections with database and ticketing system - for example Jira
-2) Implement good reporting
+2) Implement good reporting (including test coverage)
 3) Implement screenshots
 4) Extend the tests to use different browsers
 5) Put the tests in a container so that we can run them easily on different systems
 6) Integrate the tests with an automation server - for example Jenkins
+7) Add performance tests
-7) Implement BDD
+8) Implement BDD

 Good practices:
 1) To make the tests run in parallel they should not rely on each other